ncbi/GeneSigNet/README.md

 See [Simulated network](https://github.com/ncbi/GeneSigNet/blob/main/package/SignatureNetwork_Simulated.html).

 #### Python package
-* [Package](package): The GeneSigNet method is implemented in python and the code is available as GeneSigNet.py in python and GeneSigNet..
-Simalated gene expression and exposure of muational signatures are provided as example to use the package.
-Python script in Jupyter Notebook file provides
+* [Package](package): The GeneSigNet method is implemented in python and the code is available as GeneSigNet.py in python and GeneSigNet.ipynb in Jupyter Notebook.
+Data matrices for simalated gene expression and exposure of muational signatures are provided as example inputs to show running the package.
+Python script Call_GeneSigNet.py in python and Call_GeneSigNet.ipynb in Jupyter Notebook files are recommended to upload data, run GeneSigNet and visualize the result in the form of network structures.

 #### Results of the analysis on breast and lung cancer data.